Dvarkian/Tom-the-AI/README.md

         TX packets 235650 bytes 23471151 (23.4 MB)
         TX errors 0 dropped 0 overruns 0 carrier 0 collisions 0.

+### Passive Responses:

+Passive response capabilities can activate without direct user input.
+All passive responses can be enabled or disaled in the settings page.

+*Voice Recognition:*

+    [I heard 'This is background noise']
+    *NOTE: Tom will not respond unless the activation phrase is heard, but will still display any recognised voice using this format.*

+*Emotion Recognition:*

+    [You look surprised.]
+    Why are you surprised?
+    *NOTE: This may use a lot of processing power, and is best left disabled on older devices.*

 This is a fair representation of Tom's capabilities as they currently stand.
 See the following section on contributing for a guide of how to create your own response modules for Tom, and expand upon the above abilities.